Pretraining Scaling Laws for Generative Evaluations of Language Models: Fitting and Predicting Pass Rates from Gold Reference Likelihoods

 \section{Fitting and Predicting Pass Rates from Gold Reference Likelihoods}

-Generative evaluations oftentimes contain not just problems and correct answers, but also ``gold references'': high quality responses that reach the correct answer from the given problem.
-For autoregressive language models, one can straightforwardly compute the likelihood of the gold reference given the problem, as well as the arithmetic mean over the benchmark's gold reference probabilities:
+Generative evaluations oftentimes contain not just problems and correct answers, but also ``gold references'', high quality responses that reach the correct answer for the given problem.
+We calculated the average log-likelihood of these gold reference sequences to use to predict pass rates:

-For our gold reference likelihood scaling law, we assessed how well the benchmark $\mathrm{pass_{\mathcal{B}}@k}$ can be (1) fit and (2) predicted as a function of the log likelihoods of the gold references.
+For our gold reference likelihood scaling laws we assessed how well the benchmark $\mathrm{pass_{\mathcal{B}}@k}$ can be (1) fit and (2) predicted as a function of the log likelihoods of the gold references.